-Adobe: Nearly half of U.S. households will own a smart speaker by the end of 2018
+Adobe: Nearly half of U.S. households will own a smart speaker by the end of 2018 - VentureBeat

 Results here are similar to those from PricewaterhouseCoopers, and self-reported data from companies like Google and Amazon, which say smart speaker owners prefer to do things like play music, set timers and alarms, check the weather, and ask random questions.

-Though anonymous sources at Amazon told the Information only 2 percent of Echo speaker owners have completed voice shopping transactions this year, the State of Voice Assistants report found that 30 percent of respondents said they shop and order items with their voice, but it also found that voice was most often used to encourage purchases at a later date, like conducting product research or price comparisons or creating shopping lists.
+Though anonymous sources at Amazon told the Information only 2 percent of Echo speaker owners have completed voice shopping transactions this year, the State of Voice Assistants report found that 30 percent of respondents said they shop and order items with their voice.
+But it also found that voice was most often used to encourage purchases at a later date, like conducting product research or price comparisons or creating shopping lists.

 Morgan Stanley analyst Brian Nowak, who previously suggested Google give everyone in the United States a free Home Mini speaker so Amazon doesn’t eat into Google’s search profit, predicts that shopping with voice will increase as assistants become available in more visual surfaces, such as televisions, personal computers, and car infotainment systems.